Getting Started

 Note: You need to be an admin user to test Extensions in the Rancher UI

 Creating a Release for your extension is the official avenue for loading extensions into any Rancher instance.
-As mentioned in the Introduction, the extension can be packaged into a Helm chart and added as a Helm repository to be easily accessible from your Rancher Manager.
+As mentioned in the introduction, the extension can be packaged into a Helm chart and added as a Helm repository to be easily accessible from your Rancher Manager or it can even be published as an an Extension Catalog Image (container registry).
+You should check all the information related to Releasing/Publishing an extension here.

 Note: GitLab support is offered through leverging the ECI build.
 For configuration instructions, follow the setps in the Gitlab Integration section.